EdData/LondonHousingProject/README.md

 -- Population-to-Housing

 -- Population affects the number of houses needed, yet population itself will not have direct affect on demand as more than one person can live in each home.
-Therefore, we will need to consider the Average Household Size in our calculation.Google suggests this number to be '2.4' in London.
+Therefore, we will need to consider the Average Household Size in our calculation.
+Google suggests this number to be '2.4' in London.

 -- Total Households = (Population Size)/(2.4)